Indoor Clean Air

 • 25 feet from any entrance, window or air intake where smoking is banned

-Outdoor smoking areas cannot be within 25 feet of a building entrance, window or air intake.
+• Outdoor smoking areas cannot be within 25 feet of a building entrance, window or air intake.
+(R392-510-8)

-Employees who complain against an employer for not protecting them from secondhand smoke cannot be punished by their employer.
+• Employees who complain against an employer for not protecting them from secondhand smoke cannot be punished by their employer.
+(R392-510-12).

 Penalties

-• The proprietor (owner, manager, employee, etc.) of the establishment (property, business, building, etc.) is responsible for obeying this law.
+The proprietor (owner, manager, employee, etc.) of the establishment (property, business, building, etc.) is responsible for obeying this law.
+If an individual is smoking in a prohibited place, the proprietor must ask the person to stop smoking or leave.

 For questions or to report a violation of the Utah Indoor Clean Air Act, contact your local health department.